All Episodes

 Well, plus taking over car companies, but he's got that done.

-The two biggies this year are cap and trade and health care nationalization.
+The two biggies this year are cap and trade and health care, nationalization.

 Where's immigration in that?

-And next year happens to be an election year.
+Now, next year is 2010, and next year happens to be an election year.

 And I don't think even the Democrats are foolish enough to go for amnesty programs for illegal immigrants in an election year.

-And so there's no illegal immigration amnesty bill going to move this year, certainly not next year in 2010.
+And so there's no illegal immigration amnesty bill going to move this year.

-A female Hispanic, Sonia Sotomayor, to the Supreme Court.
+But that doesn't matter because President Obama has nominated a Latina, a female Hispanic, Sonia Sotomayor, to the Supreme Court.

 So he gets a three for here.